 Articles

-England's fate should not be in Steve Walsh's hands Posted about 12 years ago
+England's fate should not be in Steve Walsh's hands Posted over 12 years ago

 There have been some exhibitionist refs over the years.
 Clive Norling was dubbed ‘Bubbles’ because of an afro that sprouted overnight.
 He also had a penchant for peculiarly short shorts.
 One England ref of previous vintage seemed to spend his resting life under a high power sun lamp and there was always something of a colour clash when he was put in charge of Fijian games.